algosup/2022-2023-project-5-algorithmics-Team-4/Specifications/Functional_Specifications.md

 #### A. Errors

 If there is an error in the formula (sum different from 100%), the software will return an warning message: "The sum of the percentages is not equal to 100%".
+If there is an error in the formula (percentage upper than 100% or negative), the software will return an warning message: "The percentage of a wine can't be upper than 100% or negative".

 #### B. Warnings